← Back to Contract Architecture

 Overview

-This unified hub compares TA2 against both TA1 and the 2016–2021 baseline.
+This ratification-history hub preserves the comparison between the former 2016–2021 baseline, the rejected 2025–2030 TA1, and the ratified 2026–2031 agreement.
 Use it to reach the full longform report, jump directly to individual sections, review key deep dives, and open the original source documents.

 Appendices